blankaex/blog/_posts/2020-03-10-switching-to-linux.md

 - Linux
 ---

 If you're reading this blog post, then you're probably one of my friends, because no one else reads my blog.
-But if you're not, then you're probably someone who's already considering switching your main operating system to some flavour (read: distro) of Linux.
+But if you're not, then you're probably someone who's already considering switching your main operating system to some flavour of Linux.
 And the reason you haven't switched yet is because you still have some lingering concerns.
 If this sounds like you, then you've come to the right place.

 I, like many others, used Windows as my main operating system for quite a long time, and I, like many others, found myself riddled with inconveniences at every stop and turn.
 I thought it was ridiculous that I had to jump through so many flaming hoops just to achieve basic quality of life changes, and that I had to reinstall my operating system every 6-12 months just to keep it afloat.